 This is one of the reasons small and medium businesses, and even large corporates, can struggle to recruit developers.

 One of the perks many developers want or even expect is the ability to work remotely.
 But in many cases, this is more than a simple perk.
 It is a necessity.

 To ensure web development companies can access the best talent for their clients, many have taken the step of looking beyond the local area.
-Remote working developers are put through the same rigorous tests, vetting and interview process as colleagues in the office.
-Or in some cases, some companies don’t have an office anymore: there are over 600 companies that have embraced a completely remote culture, either in the same country (and therefore timezone), or spread across the world.
+Remote working developers are put through the same rigorous tests, vetting, and interview process as colleagues in the office.
+In some cases, some companies don’t have an office anymore: there are over 600 companies that have embraced a completely remote culture, either in the same country (and therefore timezone), or spread across the world.

 As numerous studies and surveys have found, remote developers are more productive, happier, more engaged and provide just as many – if not more – solutions for clients than those who all work in the same office.

 All of this means that companies hiring developers have just as much reason for confidence in the end-result as companies that only work with local suppliers, or recruit an in-house team.
 And of course, this comes with a massive advantage of the cost saving compared to either of those options.

 We can expect this trend to continue.
 More developers are going to work for companies remotely, and more businesses than ever are going to recruit – either as employees or in a freelance/contract capacity – developers in remote locations around the world.